 If you thought the succulent trend was slowing down, think again.
 It’s going strong, and for that we’re happy, because we have a soft spot for these hardy little plants.
-Which is why we’re super excited about a new store coming to Deep Ellum in August that’s going to boast the city’s first succulent bar.
+Which is why we’re super excited about a new store coming to Deep Ellum that’s going to boast the city’s first succulent bar.

 Located at 2633 Main St., Jade & Clover will be a carefully curated lifestyle shop offering a variety of handmade and eco-conscious gifts, clothing, jewelry, and home decor.